 Business executives and investors pay close attention to the average selling price because it is a reliable indicator of a company’s financial performance.
 In most cases, the higher the average selling price of a product, the better.
 But in some cases, like start-ups or businesses making a come-back, a low average selling price can be a smart, short-term strategy to penetrate the market.

 In this short guide, you’ll gain a better understanding of the average selling price and how to calculate it for your business.
 But first, here is a quick refresher on selling price.

-The selling price is the amount a buyer pays for a product or service.
-The price can vary depending on how much buyers are willing to pay, how much the seller is willing to accept, and how competitive the price is in comparison to other businesses in the market.
+The selling price is how much a buyer pays for a product or service.
+It can vary depending on how much buyers are willing to pay, how much the seller is willing to accept, and how competitive the price is in comparison to other businesses in the market.

-Selling price can also be known as market price, list price, or standard price.
-And the following factors help organizations determine the selling price of its products:
+Selling price can also be known as market, list, or standard price.
+And the following factors help organizations determine the selling price of their products:

-Depending on the type of business and its offerings, it might prioritize one of the factors over the others.
-The average selling price of a product can also be used to determine the price you should assign your product.
+Depending on the type of business you own and the offerings you sell, you might prioritize one of these factors over the others.
+The average selling price can act as a summary of these factors to help you determine the price you should assign your product.